 The impact of mobile vs desktop display advertising for your industry

 The rapid growth of mobile users has made digital marketers rethink their display advertising strategies, with mobile display ads being the front-runner.
-Results from our latest all-industry ad campaign research indicated that smartphones take up 68% of the device share compared to desktops.
+Results from our latest all-industry ad campaign research, gathering data from Bannerflow’s platform, indicated that smartphones take up 68% of the device share compared to desktops.
 This is up from a 46% share in 2018 – signalling a continuation of the shift to a mobile-led strategy.

 So, should your strategy focus solely on mobile display ads?